adonisjs/v5-docs/content/cookbooks/socketio-with-adonisjs.md

 }
 ```

-That's all you need to do in order to setup socket.io.
-Let's take a step further and also test that we are able to establish a connection from the browser.
+That's all you need to do to set up socket.io.
+Let's take a step further and also test that we can establish a connection from the browser.

 ## Client setup
 We will use the CDN build of socketio-client to keep things simple.
 Let's open the `resources/views/welcome.edge` and add the following scripts to the page.